sammarder/dsc-phase-1-project-v2-4/README.md

 Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md                <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── student.ipynb            <- Narrative documentation of analysis in Jupyter notebook
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── presentation.pdf         <- PDF version of project presentation
-├── data                                <- Both sourced externally and generated from code
 └── images                   <- Both sourced externally and generated from code
 ```